 Reporting Deadline: Varies

-Each member of the Florida Bar must complete 30 hours of approved Florida CLE every three year compliance period.
+Each member of the Florida Bar must complete 30 hours of approved Florida CLE credits every three year compliance period.
 As part of the 30 unit requirement, Florida attorneys must complete 5 credit hours in the area of ethics, professionalism, substance abuse, or mental illness awareness.
 Each Florida attorney is assigned a 3-year reporting cycle chosen at random by a computer program upon registering with the Florida Bar.
 You may find your reporting date on the mailing label of The Florida Bar News.
 Effective January 1, 2017, each Florida attorney must complete 3 credit hours in approved technology programs each compliance period.
 Compliance with the new rule will begin in the member's next reporting cycle following the January 1, 2017 effective date.
+To learn more about our Florida CLE courses, visit our Florida State Bar CLE Requirements page.